Sidewalks

 The City of Colwood recognizes the importance of expanding our pedestrian network to ensure that walking is a safe and convenient transportation choice for the citizens and visitors in the City.
 Improvements are guided by the Colwood Transportation Master Plan.

-In the Spring of 2021, a new Active Transportation Plan will outline priority routes where new sidewalks and bike lanes will be designed and constructed over the next ten years.
+An Active Transportation Plan outlines priority routes where new sidewalks and bike lanes will be designed and constructed over the next ten years.
 Read more at www.colwood.ca/ActiveTransportation

 Determining sidewalk priorities